 Symptoms are typical of most spiders, including itchiness, redness, or some other mild dermatitis around the wound.
 Those with an allergy to spider venom will show more severe symptoms in keeping with any other spider bite they’ve incurred.

 Just because they’re no longer deemed dangerous doesn’t mean you want a hobo spider squatting on your property.
-Here are some quick and easy ways to get rid of these little critters.
+Here are some quick and easy ways to get rid of them.
+Best of all, unlike most spiders, hobos will often leave on their own if they feel unwelcome.

 Remove the Attraction